A Scalable Algorithm For Sparse Portfolio Selection: A Cutting-Plane Method

 An alternative approach is to derive constraints on $\bm{z}$ which ensure that OA never selects an infeasible $\bm{z}$.
 For instance, if the only constraint on $\bm{x}$ is a minimum return constraint $\bm{\mu}^\top \bm{x} \geq r$ then imposing $\sum_{i: \mu_i \geq r} z_i \geq 1$ ensures that only feasible $\bm{z}$'s are selected.
-Whenever eliciting these constraints is possible, we recommend imposing them, to avoid infeasible subproblems entirely. \item \textbf{Extracting Diagonal Dominance:} In problems where $\bm{\Sigma}$ is diagonally dominant (i.e., $\Sigma_{i,i} \gg \vert \Sigma_{i,j}\vert$ for $i \neq j$), the performance of Algorithm \ref{alg:cuttingPlaneMethod} can often be substantially improved by \textit{boosting} the regularizer, i.e., selecting a diagonal matrix $\bm{D} \succeq \bm{0}$ such that $\sigma\bm{\Sigma}-\bm{D} \succeq \bm{0}$, replacing $\sigma\bm{\Sigma}$ with $\sigma\bm{\Sigma}-\bm{D}$, and using a different regularizer $\gamma_i:=\left(\frac{1}{\gamma}+D_{i,i}\right)^{-1}$ for each index $i$.
-In general, selecting such a $\bm{D}$ involves solving an SDO \citep[][]{frangioni2007sdp, zheng2014improving}, which is fast when $n=100$s but requires a prohibitive amount of memory for $n=1000$s.
-In the latter case, we recommend taking a SOCP-representable inner approximation of the SD cone and improving the approximation via column generation \citep[see][]{ahmadi2015sum, bertsimas2019polyhedral}.
+Whenever eliciting these constraints is possible, we recommend imposing them, to avoid infeasible subproblems entirely. \item \textbf{Extracting Diagonal Dominance:} In problems where $\bm{\Sigma}$ is diagonally dominant {in the sense of \cite{barker1975cones}, i.e., $\Sigma_{i,i} \geq \sum_{j \neq i}\vert \Sigma_{i,j}\vert \ \forall i \in [n]$}, the performance of Algorithm \ref{alg:cuttingPlaneMethod} can often be substantially improved by \textit{boosting} the regularizer, i.e., selecting a diagonal matrix $\bm{D} \succeq \bm{0}$ such that $\sigma\bm{\Sigma}-\bm{D} \succeq \bm{0}$, replacing $\sigma\bm{\Sigma}$ with $\sigma\bm{\Sigma}-\bm{D}$, and using a different regularizer $\gamma_i:=\left(\frac{1}{\gamma}+D_{i,i}\right)^{-1}$ for each index $i${, to obtain a more general problem of which \eqref{mainproblem} is a special case; note that the algorithms developed here remain valid when we have a different regularizer for each index $i$}.
+In general, selecting such a $\bm{D}$ involves solving a {semidefinite optimization problem} (SDO) \citep[][]{frangioni2007sdp, zheng2014improving}, { which is fast when $n$ is in the hundreds, but requires a prohibitive amount of memory when $n$ is in the thousands.} In the latter case, we recommend taking a second-order cone inner approximation of the {semidefinite} cone and improving the approximation via column generation. {Indeed, this approach has recently been shown to provide high-quality solutions to large-scale SDOs which cannot be solved by interior-point methods, due to excessive memory requirements \citep[see][]{ahmadi2015sum, bertsimas2019polyhedral}. }

 \item \textbf{Copy of variables:} In problems with multiple complicating constraints, many feasibility cuts may be generated, which can hinder convergence greatly.
-If this occurs, we recommend introducing a copy of $\bm{x}$ in the master problem (with constraints $\bm{l} \leq \bm{A}\bm{x} \leq \bm{u}, \bm{e}^\top \bm{x}=1, \bm{x}\geq \bm{0}$) and relating the discrete and the continuous via $\bm{x} \leq \bm{z}$ (or $\bm{x} \leq \bm{x}_{\max}\circ \bm{z}$ when explicit upper bounds on $\bm{x}$ are known).
-This approach performs well on the highly constrained problems studied in Section \ref{sec:buyin}. \end{itemize}
+If this occurs, we recommend introducing a copy of $\bm{x}$ in {Problem \eqref{bilevelmainproblem}}, and imposing the following constraints: